 Flowering Spurge grows up to 3 or 4 feet high; the bright green stem is unbranched below the inflorescence.
 Juice of the plant is milky and acrid, as in most spurges.

-Leaves are alternate on the lower stem but in the inflorescence they are opposite and just below the inflorescence is a distinctive whorl.
+Leaves are alternate on the lower stem and just below the inflorescence is a distinctive whorl.
 They are oblong, up to 5/8 inches wide and 6x longer than wide, sessile or with very short stalks.
-There is a prominant mid-vein, the top side is a medium green, the underside paler in color due to very fine surface hair.
+There is a prominent mid-vein, the top side is a medium green, the underside paler in color due to very fine surface hair.
 In autumn the leaves and stem can pick up a very colorful pinkish-red to scarlet color.

 Seed: Fertile flowers produce 3 oval brown seeds that are released when the dried ovary splits open.
 Seeds require 30 days of cold stratification for germination.
 The plant will self-seed.

 Toxic: The milky latex juice of the plant has toxic effects on humans and animals.
 Foraging on the plant has been known to be deadly to animals.
 There is some concern that the toxin is carcinogenic to humans.
 Kinghorn, in his book, Toxic Plants (Ref. #15), devotes an entire chapter to the carcinogenic and irritant properties of the Euphorbiaceae.

 Habitat: Flowering Spurge grows best in full sun with dry to moderate moisture in loamy soils.
 It will tolerate partial shade.
 It grows from a deep woody taproot which makes it hard to eliminate, but it is a beautiful plant.